 Sounds cruel to deny your child a massage in such a situation, right?
 Not really.
 I knew that were I to massage his muscles while they were in spasm, they would become even tighter.
 A muscle in spasm is a muscle the brain can’t control.
 If you press and knead that muscle or muscle group, it can contract back against your pressure, creating more muscle tension than before.
 This is called the “stretch reflex.”
 The stretch reflex is a protective, spinal cord reflex that contracts a muscle back against a stretch to save it from being traumatized or injured.
 Once that muscle’s length and function is restored at the nervous system level a massage feels great and doesn’t create tension.

 I assured him his massage would be much more enjoyable once his brain reminded his muscles that they were no longer engaged in the arduous task of snow shoveling!
 After five minutes of Somatic Exercises and pandiculation he got up off the floor and, grudgingly, expressed amazement at how much better his back felt.
 Now, when his back is tight from shoveling, working out, or desk work, he does his Somatic Exercises and feels great.

-Relieve muscles spasms safely with Somatic Exercises and pandiculation.
+Muscles spasms release more effectively with Somatic Exercises and pandiculation.

-The following are Somatic Exercises that I taught my son to do to help his brain regain control of the involuntarily contracted muscles that were causing his back pain.
-To maximize the benefits, do these easy, safe Somatic Exercises before and after snow shoveling:
+Here are the Somatic Exercises my son learned that taught his brain to regain control of the involuntarily contracted muscles that caused his back pain.
+To maximize the benefits, do these easy, safe Somatic Exercises before, and after, snow shoveling:

 This exercise teaches your brain to regain control of the back muscles.
 Gently contract the back muscles and roll the pelvis, and then slowly release your back, returning yourself to neutral.
 Go slowly and notice the pleasant wave-like feeling as your back moves from the base of your head all the way down to the tailbone.